TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    }

 .. note::
-   Redirects do not return anything, that is the reason why the above action returns void.
-This is going to be change in TYPO3 12 and it has been marked as deprecated. `Breaking: #96107 - Deprecated functionality removed <https://docs.typo3.org/c/typo3/cms-core/main/en-us/Changelog/12.0/Breaking-96107-DeprecatedFunctionalityRemoved.html/>`__
+   The redirect methods do not return any response, any method using them should return `void` accordingly.
+This has been `deprecated in TYPO3v11 <https://docs.typo3.org/c/typo3/cms-core/11.5/en-us/Changelog/11.0/Deprecation-92784-ExtbaseControllerActionsMustReturnResponseInterface.html>`__ and was `dropped in TYPO3v12 where every action must return a response now <https://docs.typo3.org/c/typo3/cms-core/main/en-us/Changelog/12.0/Breaking-96107-DeprecatedFunctionalityRemoved.html>`__.

 The new offer is allocated to the organization, and inversely the organization is allocated to the offer.
 Thanks to this allocation, Extbase